-Some disability retirement benefits qualify as earned income to claim the Earned Income Tax Credit or EITC.
-Also, you may claim a relative of any age as a qualifying child if the relative is totally and permanently disabled and fits all other EITC requirements.
+Some disability retirement benefits qualify as earned income to claim the Earned Income Tax Credit or the EITC.
+Also, you may claim a child of any age who meets the relationship test as a qualifying child if the child is totally and permanently disabled and meets all the other tests to be a qualifying child for purposes of the EITC.

-What Disability Benefits Qualify as Earned Income for EITC?
+What Disability Benefits Qualify as Earned Income for the EITC?

 IRS considers disability retirement benefits as earned income until you reach minimum retirement age.
 Minimum retirement age is the earliest age you could have received a pension or annuity if you did not have the disability.

-After you reach minimum retirement age, IRS considers the payments your pension and not earned income.
+After you reach minimum retirement age, the IRS does not consider disability retirement payments as earned income.

-Read more about additional requirements for qualifying for EITC here.
-Or, use the EITC Assistant to help you determine if you meet the additional requirements for qualifying for EITC.
-Spanish EITC Assistant.
+Read more about additional requirements for qualifying for the EITC here.
+Or, use the EITC Assistant to help you determine if you meet the additional requirements for qualifying for the EITC.
+Versión en Español.

 A Qualifying Child with a Disability

-To be your qualifying child for EITC, a child must have a Social Security Number that is valid for employment and is issued before the due date of the return.
-The child must also pass the age, relationship, residency, and joint return tests.
-Your child must be your son, daughter, adopted child, stepchild, foster child, brother, sister, stepbrother, stepsister, half brother, half sister or a descendent of any of them.
+To be your qualifying child for the EITC, a child must pass the age, relationship, residency, and joint return tests.
+Your qualifying child must also have the required Social Security Number that was issued on or before the due date of the return.
+To meet the relationship test, your child must be your son, daughter, adopted child, stepchild, eligible foster child, brother, sister, stepbrother, stepsister, half brother, half sister or a descendent of any of them.

 Age Test for Qualifying Child with a Disability.
-There is no age limit and the child does not have to be younger than you if the qualifying child is permanently and totally disabled.
-Your qualifying child is permanently and totally disabled if both of the following apply:
+There is no age limit and the child does not have to be younger than you if the child is permanently and totally disabled.
+A child is permanently and totally disabled if both of the following apply:

 - He or she cannot engage in any substantial gainful activity because of a physical or mental condition and